-Upon the death of an active member before retirement, the beneficiary receives the deceased member's accumulated contribution from the Retirement Fund, plus a benefit payable from this Death Benefit Fund in an amount equal to 14 times the member's monthly salary (or \$1,000, if greater).
+Upon the death of an active member before retirement, the beneficiary receives any death benefit payable from the Retirement Fund, plus a benefit payable from this Death Benefit Fund in an amount equal to 14 times the member's monthly salary (or \$1,000, if greater).

-Currently department contributions are suspended.
+Currently department contributions are \$0.25 per \$100 of covered compensation.
 Please see Section 4, Exhibit I for a history of contribution rates.

-In Chart 4 that follows, we summarize the cost of the salary related death benefit before retirement for the last 10 fiscal years.
+In Chart 4 that follows, we summarize the cost of the salary related death benefit before retirement for the last ten fiscal years.

-The 10-year average annual rate of total cost of 31 cents per \$100 of covered compensation in Chart 4 does not take into account the amount of interest earnings on the Death Benefit Fund general reserve.
-The expected interest earnings credited to the Contributing Members' Reserve for the next fiscal year amounts to approximately 4 cents per \$100 of covered compensation (assuming a 5% investment return).
-After taking the interest credit into account, the net average cost of the past 10 years equals 27 cents per \$100 of covered compensation as compared with the total contribution of zero cents per \$100 of covered compensation currently paid into the fund.
-We recommend that the general reserve target be the average of the benefits paid for the last five years, or \$1,945,042.
-The actual reserve as of June 30, 2008 was \$5,148,581 which is higher than the target.
+The ten-year average annual rate of total cost of \$0.28 per \$100 of covered compensation is shown in Chart 4.
+We recommend a continuation of the methodology in which the general reserve target is the average of the benefits paid for the last five years, or \$1,828,905.
+The actual reserve as of June 30, 2013 was \$3,013,166 which is higher than the target.